The Tech of Buying and Identifying Drugs

 Because Bitcoin has an established market and a reliable way to pass around these ‘coins’ between strangers, Bitcoin can be used as a sort of money.
 There are people who have Bitcoins who are willing to sell them for dollars (or pounds or Euros or whatever else you might have.)
 And there are people who are willing to sell you things for Bitcoins (since they can then turn around and sell the Bitcoins for real cash.)

 If that all seems a bit hard to wrap your brain around, let’s just say that Bitcoins are internet play money that you can trade for real money or buy things with.
-Bitcoins have become the preferred way to anonymously hand over money across the internet (although staying anonymous can still require caution.)
+Bitcoins have become one of the preferred ways to somewhat anonymously hand over money across the internet (although staying anonymous can still require caution.)
+Bitcoin has plenty of competitors these days; Etherium is probably the most popular alternative and works similarly.

-The price of Bitcoins isn’t attached to something ‘real’ (like the value of gold or the economy of a certain country), so their value can be wildly unstable.
+Caution: The price of Bitcoins isn’t attached to something ‘real’ (like the value of gold or the economy of a certain country), so their value is wildly unstable.
 Some people like to hang onto them in hopes that they’ll go up in value, but generally the idea is to buy however many Bitcoins you might need for a particular purchase and then make that purchase rather than hold onto a significant amount of coins.
+There is almost universal agreement among economists that the recent wild increases in bitcoin value is a speculative bubble, driven by the greater fool effect.

 Bitcoins are held in a digital wallet (an app.)
 Each of these ‘wallets’ has a unique ID (address), so a buyer can send coins from their wallet to a seller’s wallet over the internet after getting the seller’s information.